 Bent: I wanted the Taliban removed, yes, but through democratic means.

 Nyborg: How, Bent?
 How can you remove a dictatorship democratically?

-Will They or Won't They?: Kristine and Kasper.
-By season 2 they finally get back together, between season 2 and 3 they have a child and get divorced, and by mid-season 3 they are finally Happily Divorced.
+- Will They or Won't They?: Katrine and Kasper.
+By season 2 they finally get back together, between season 2 and 3 they have a child and get divorced, and by mid-season 3 they are finally Amicably Divorced.

 - What Did I Do Last Night?: In Season 2, Nyborg, drunken and emotionally destitute, impulsively sleeps with her driver.
 When she wakes up the next morning and sees her clothes strewn on the floor, you can tell this is what she is asking herself in her head.